Week 14 takeaways: Danger zone for Redskins and Panthers?

 Rookie quarterback Sam Darnold provided a glimmer of hope amid the Jets' miserable 4-9 season, delivering the first fourth-quarter comeback win of his career.
 He made plays with his arm and legs, leading two long touchdown drives to snap a six-game losing streak.
 This was his signature win. -- Rich Cimini

-Darnold outduels Allen in battle of rookie QBs
+Darnold outduels Allen in battle of rookie QBs.

 Sam Darnold leads a fourth-quarter comeback and Josh Allen is picked off twice as the Jets beat the Bills 27-23.

 Rookie quarterback Josh Allen is setting records with his legs -- on Sunday, he became the first quarterback in the Super Bowl era to run for at least 100 yards in back-to-back games -- but as the No. 7 overall pick said after a loss to the Jets, the records don't matter if Buffalo (4-9) isn't winning games.
-The Bills' offense needs more than only Allen's legs and likely won't get reinforcements until the offseason. -- Mike Rodak
+The Bills' offense needs more than Allen and likely won't get reinforcements until the offseason. -- Mike Rodak

 Tennessee Titans 30, Jacksonville Jaguars 9

 The Titans found a way to get production from Derrick Henry as he rushed for a career-high 238 yards, including a 99-yard TD run.
-Running the football effectively in addition to playing suffocating defense are the formula for winning games in December.
+Running the football effectively in addition to playing suffocating defense is the formula for winning games in December.
 Being able to do both is a good sign for the Titans, who have to win next week on the road against the Giants to stay on pace for a wild-card spot. -- Turron Davenport

-The Jaguars have lost four in a row and six of the last seven to the Titans, and they can't compete physically with Tennessee.
+The Jaguars have lost four in a row and six of the past seven to the Titans, and they can't compete physically with Tennessee.
 How else to explain Henry's 238 yards and four rushing touchdowns, and the fact that the Jaguars managed just 60 rushing yards and gave up four sacks?
-The Jaguars' offensive and defensive lines were dominated, and that has been the case the last four times they've played. -- Mike DiRocco
+The Jaguars' offensive and defensive lines were dominated, and that has been the case the past four times they've played. -- Mike DiRocco